 With all three plans, you get unlimited bandwidth, free domain registration, and 24/7 FTP access.
 All plans also come with email accounts and security features such as a firewall and ongoing monitoring.

 If you would like automated backups or an SSL certificate, you will need to pay extra at the lower two tiers.
-These features are however included at the top tier.
+These features are however included at the top level.

 All of the apps and e-commerce features are included at all levels.

-Website design tools are also available at every tier, however you gain functionality at the higher levels which is not available at the Starter tier.
+Website design tools are also available at every tier.
+However, you gain functionality at the higher levels which is not available in the Starter tier.

-This is obviously quite inconvenient, and I can find no indication that there is any sort of free trial.
-The closest thing is a 30 day money-back guarantee.
+This is quite inconvenient, and I can find no indication that there is any free trial.
+The closest thing is a 30-day money-back guarantee.
 A lot of website owners will not want to take the risk of putting down a year’s payment on a service that they are still on the fence about.

-Aside from the billing cycle issues however, there is not much in terms of pricing to cause complaint.
+Aside from the billing cycle issues, however, there is not much regarding pricing to cause complaint.

 The prices are relatively low even after the promotional period ends.

 Now let’s talk about the VPS hosting plans HostPapa offers.
 There are three different tiers available here as well.
-For all of them, you may choose between a Linux- or Windows-based environment.
+For all of them, you may choose between a Linux or a Windows-based environment.
 The only snag is that the Windows-based plans are substantially more expensive than the Linux-based plans.

 Here are the Linux VPS plans: